RicardoChaseCo/Game_League/README.md

 ### Tech Stacks
 * React Hook Forms for forms
+* Zod schema validation
-* Zod and Zustand to accomodate TypeScript
+* Zustand for global state management (alternative to Redux)
 * React Query for caching and global state management
 * React Router for routing
 * React Icons for icons